philtebi10/gd_processor/README.md

 For this example we will be using NCAA (USA College Basketball) highlights since it's included for free in the basic plan.

+[Sports Highlights API](https://rapidapi.com/highlightly-api-highlightly-api-default/api/sport-highlights-api/playground/apiendpoint_16dd5813-39c6-43f0-aebe-11f891fe5149) is the endpoint we will be using

 # 2 Verify prerequites are installed

 Docker should be pre-installed in most regions docker --version